Indian, Algerian students killed in Ukraine; others stranded during Russia’s invasion beg for help

 He has not been able to make contact with Indian Embassy officials.
 “We don’t know what’s going to happen,” he said.

-On Tuesday, the Indian Embassy in Ukraine advised all its citizens, including students, to leave Kyiv urgently by train or any other means.
+On Tuesday, the Indian Embassy in Ukraine advised all of its citizens, including students, to “leave Kyiv urgently” by train or any other means.

-Jini Patel, 20, an Indian student of Uzhhorod University, has been stuck in Kyiv since Feb.
+Jini Patel, 20, an Indian student of Uzhhorod University, in Ukraine’s far west, has been stuck in Kyiv since Feb.
 24 and took shelter at the embassy along with hundreds of other students.
 On Monday, Patel said, the embassy announced that they should try to leave Kyiv immediately without providing any help.

 The walk from the embassy to the train station was risky, as armed fighters roamed the streets and an air raid siren went off.
 After riding in two packed trains, where there was barely room to stand, Patel reached Uzhhorod on Tuesday and will attempt to get to the Hungarian border.

-“Thank God we are safe now,” said Patel.
+“Thank God we are safe now,” Patel said.
 “But I request [the authorities] to evacuate the students from unsafe areas immediately.”

 Those in the western part of Ukraine have had better luck.
 Avinash Chaturvedi, 19, studying in the city of Uzhhorod, not far from the Hungarian border, managed to cross along with dozens of other students in a bus.

-“We would have run out of food if we had stayed any longer,” said Chaturvedi.
+“We would have run out of food if we had stayed any longer,” Chaturvedi said.
 “We were in panic.”

 Embassy officials, Chaturvedi said, told him that they were in a safer zone in the west and that their efforts were focused on helping those in other areas, such as Kyiv.

 About 18,000 Indian students are enrolled in Ukrainian universities, primarily studying medicine, according to the Indian Embassy in Kyiv.
-Both Abrar and Chaturvedi chose to study in Ukraine because places for medical students in government colleges in India are few and hard to secure.
-Private medical universities are prohibitively expensive, making destinations like Ukraine affordable.
+Abrar and Chaturvedi chose to study in Ukraine because places for medical students in government colleges in India are few and hard to secure.
+Private medical universities are prohibitively expensive, making more affordable destinations such as Ukraine attractive.

 “I’m really worried about my education,” Chaturvedi said.
 “But for now, I just want to get home.”